lgatto/TeachingMaterial/Exercises/Exercise-04.md

 ```

-Below, we plot a heatmap of all genes and those that we deemed significantly differentially expressed.
+Below, we plot a heatmap of all genes and those that were deemed significantly differentially expressed.

 ```r